-- To accept the call and switch to the requested channel, select OK. - To ignore the call and stay on the current channel, select CANCEL.
+- To accept the call and switch to the requested channel, select OK. - To review information about the call without switching to the requested channel automatically, select PAUSE. - To ignore the call and stay on the current channel, press CLEAR.

 Receiving Position Requests